Bachelor’s Degrees in Social Work (BSW) Online

 A doctorate in social work or DSW is another educational path within the field of social work.
 A DSW offers advanced training in a specific social work practice and prepares students for advanced positions in the field, mainly leadership and management roles.

 Often, one of the main areas of focus when working toward a DSW is clinical social work.
-Requirements for DSW programs vary, however, prospective students must have their master’s degree.
+Requirements for DSW programs vary.
+However, prospective students must have their master’s degree.
 Whether or not your master’s degree has to be in social work depends on your desired program.

 • Advanced practice clinical social worker